Views of Elon Musk: Public transport

 At a Tesla event on the sidelines of the Conference on Neural Information Processing Systems in December 2017, Musk expressed his disappointment with public transport, citing the timing and locations for reasons why "everyone doesn't like it", suggesting this was why people prefer "individualized transport" instead.

 Afterwards, he dismissed an audience member's response that public transportation functioned effectively in Japan.
 His comments sparked widespread criticism from both members of the public and transit experts.
-Urban planning expert Brent Toderian started the hashtag #GreatThingsThatHappenedonTransit which was widely adopted by Twitter users in order to dispel Musk's notion that everybody hated public transport.
+Urban planning expert Brent Toderian started the hashtag #GreatThingsThatHappenedonTransit, which was widely adopted by Twitter users to dispel Musk's notion that everyone hated public transport.
 Yonah Freemark, an urbanist and journalist specializing in planning and transportation, summarized Musk's views on public transport as being terrible.

 Jarrett Walker, a public transport expert, said that "Musk's hatred of sharing space with strangers is a luxury (or pathology) that only the rich can afford", referring to the theory that planning a city around the preferences of a minority yields an outcome that usually does not work for the majority.
 Musk responded with "You're an idiot", then specified "sanctimonious idiot".
 The exchange received a significant amount of media attention and prompted Nobel laureate Paul Krugman to criticise the controversy.

 Social media

-In April 2023, Musk said he was against banning TikTok in the United States, although he argued that a ban would increase Twitter's active users.
+In April 2023, Musk said he opposed banning TikTok in the United States, arguing that a ban would increase Twitter's active user base.
 In 2024, Musk opposed Australian plans to fine social media sites which enabled misinformation on their platforms, and to limit social media access for those under 16, with Musk commenting that it "Seems like a backdoor way to control access to the Internet by all Australians."